Asianet News: Editorial freedom

 Asianet News and Suvarna News are currently run by the Asianet News Network (ANN).
 The ANN operates as a subsidiary of Jupiter Entertainment Ventures (JEV), a subsidiary of Jupiter Capital Ventures.
 As per the media critics, Asianet News enjoys a good "reputation" among the news channels in Malayalam.
 It is often described as "a widely trusted" brand and "top player" in the Malayalam media space.

 According to Jacob George, a prominent commentator, Asianet News has had a "secular and progressive stance" since the time of its inception in 2003.
 In his opinion, the current editorial leadership at the news channel is "not easily malleable" and has "immense credibility".
 According to the Caravan magazine, Asianet News, is "by wide consensus, the most popular and credible news channel in Kerala".

 Recruiting guideline Email

 Media watchdog Newslaundry exposed an e-mail from Amit Gupta, the Chief Operating Officer of Jupiter Capital, to the editorial heads of Asianet News and Suvarna News, in October 2016.'
 The internal e-mail was sent in September 2016 as a 'guideline' to look up while recruiting new editors.'

-Jupiter Capital, according to the email, wanted their new editors to be "right of centre in his/her editorial tonality" and "well familiarised with his (Rajeev Chandrasekhar's) thoughts on nationalism and governance".
-The letter explicitly said that the fresh "editorial talent should be aligned to Rajeev Chandrasekhar's ideology" (Rajeev Chandrasekhar was a Rajya Sabha MP of the BJP).
+Jupiter Capital, according to the email, wanted their new editors to be "right of centre in his/her editorial tonality" and "well familiarised with his (Rajeev Chandrasekhar's) thoughts on nationalism and governance"..

 Amit Gupta, on the very next day, had to retract the email because of internal editorial pushback.